5 Gamification examples that make Nike Run Club a top running app

 #5 Empower users through personalization

 On top, integrations with Spotify and Apple Music let users listen to their own music during training, and you can even set which weather conditions you prefer to exercise in.
-These features embody the drivers of long-term mobile app engagement: usefulness, ease of use, and overall satisfying experience.
+These features embody those drivers of long-term mobile app engagement: usefulness, ease of use, and overall satisfying experience.

 After the five gamification examples we showed you, it is clear why Nike Run Club is the app of choice for runners.
 The app perfectly balances functionality with fun.
 Let’s call it FUNctionality!